xwp/stream/contributing.md

 We suggest using the [Homebrew package manager](https://brew.sh) on macOS to install the dependencies:

 	brew install node@16 composer
-	brew cask install virtualbox vagrant
+	brew install --cask docker

-For setups with local Docker environment you don't need Vagrant and VirtualBox.

 ### Environment Setup

 1. See the [Git Flow](#git-flow) section below for how to fork the repository.
-2. Run `npm install` to install all project dependencies.
+2. Run `npm install` and `composer install` to setup all project dependencies.
-3. Run `vagrant up` to start the development environment.
+3. Run `npm start` to start the development environment.
 4. Visit [stream.local](http://stream.local) and login using `admin` / `password`.
 5. Activate the Stream plugin.